raptor-ml/raptor/README.md

 * **Eliminate serving/training skew**: You can use the same code for training and production to avoid training serving skew.
-* **Real-time/on-demand**: Raptor optimizes feature calculations and predictions to be performed at the time of request.
+* **Real-time/on-demand**: Raptor optimizes feature calculations and predictions to be performed at the time of the request.
 * **Seamless caching and storage**: Raptor uses an integrated caching system, and store your historical data for training purposes.
 So you won't need any other data storage system such as "Feature Store".
 * **Turns data science work into production artifacts**: Raptor implements best-practice functionalities of Kubernetes solutions, such as scaling, health, auto-recovery, monitoring, logging, and more.
 * **Integrates with R&D team**: Raptor extends existing DevOps tools and infrastructure and allows you to connect your ML  research to the rest of your organization's R&D ecosystem, utilizing tools such as CI/CD and monitoring.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## 🚀 Getting Started

 To start, install [Raptor LabSDK](https://pypi.org/project/raptor-labsdk/).
-The LabSDK is a Python package that help you develop models and features in a notebooks or IDEs.
+The LabSDK is a Python package that help you develop models and features in notebooks or IDEs.

 ```console
 pip install raptor-labsdk